qubasehq/llmbuilder-package/docs/user-guide/data-processing.md

 # Data Processing

 Data is the foundation of any successful language model.
-LLMBuilder provides comprehensive tools for loading, cleaning, and preparing text data from various sources.
-This guide covers everything from basic text files to complex document processing.
+LLMBuilder provides comprehensive tools for loading, cleaning, and preparing text data from various sources, including advanced multi-format ingestion, semantic deduplication, and intelligent text normalization.
+This guide covers everything from basic text files to complex document processing pipelines.

 ## 🎯 Overview